 This is why I put picking your CMS before choosing your hosting.

-Due to the popularity of WordPress, many web hosting company dedicate their time to build servers which is cater to host WordPress sites.
+Due to the popularity of WordPress, many web hosting companies dedicate their time to build servers that cater to host WordPress sites.

 Some of the Pros and Cons of joining Managed WordPress Hosting are:

 - Super Fast: The whole server is configured and optimized based on WordPress.
 It will be expected to run much faster compared to other hosting types in the same class.

 - Security is Taken Care: Since everyone uses WordPress, the server can be equipped with security features specifically for WordPress Sites.

 - Automatic Updates: Whenever WordPress releases new updates, the updates will be performed by the hosting company.